walhajri/Arcade-game/README.md

 ## How to play

-You can use arrows[← → ↑ ↓] to move your player and you must avoid the enemy bugs and your goal is to reach the river
+You can use arrows[← → ↑ ↓] to move your player and you must avoid the enemy bugs, and your goal is to reach the river

 ## Instructions to download the game